Scottish independence: Home rule movement

 Unlike Ireland, which rebelled in the Easter Rising and fought a War of Independence, Scotland did not resist central rule.
 There was, however, a persistent demand for Scottish home rule.
 The Scottish Office was relocated to St Andrew's House in Edinburgh during the 1930s.
 The Scottish Covenant was a petition to the UK Government asking for home rule.
 It was first proposed in 1930 by John MacCormick and formally written in 1949.
 The petition "was eventually signed by two million people" (the population of Scotland was recorded as 5,100,000 in the 1951 UK Census).
 The covenant was ignored by the main political parties.
-Also in 1950, the Stone of Destiny was removed from Westminster Abbey by a group of Scottish nationalist students.
+In 1950 the Stone of Destiny was removed from Westminster Abbey by a group of Scottish nationalist students.

 The question of full independence, or the less controversial home rule, did not re-enter the political mainstream until 1960, after the famous Wind of Change speech by Conservative Prime Minister Harold Macmillan.
 This speech marked the start of a rapid decolonisation in Africa and the end of the British Empire.
 The UK had already suffered the international humiliation of the 1956 Suez Crisis, which showed that it was no longer the superpower it had been before World War II.
 For many in Scotland, this served to undermine one of the principal raisons d'être for the United Kingdom and also symbolised the end of popular imperialism and the Imperial unity that had united the then-prominent Scottish Unionist Party.
 The Unionist Party subsequently suffered a steady decline in support.